No. 4 Electronic Switching System: History

 4ESS development began circa 1970, mainly in Naperville, Illinois under the direction of Henry Earle Vaughan.
 AT&T Long Distance was the primary customer for the switch.
 Driving development from the customer's perspective was AT&T VP Billy Oliver.
 Previous tandem switching systems, primarily the No. 4 Crossbar switch, used analog voice signaling.
 The decision to switch in a digital voice format was controversial at the time, both from a technical and economic viewpoint.
 Nevertheless, visionaries such as Vaughn and Oliver recognized that the network would eventually become digital, requiring digital switching technologies.

 The last 4ESS was installed in suburban Atlanta, GA in 1999 as a toll tandem for AT&T. At the peak of the product's life time in 1999, AT&T employed 145 4ESS switches in its long-haul network, and several were owned by various Regional Bell Operating Companies (RBOCs).

+In 2007, over 140 4ESS switches remained in service in the United States.

 AT&T replaced or supplemented the 4ESS toll tandem switches with 5ESS switches, which featured an advanced design, and are used as edge switches in the network.
 Most RBOCs who used 4ESS tandems have replaced them with Class 5 systems of other manufacturers, e.g., Nortel.
-As of 2014, AT&T operates and maintains approximately one hundred 4ESS switches in the public switched telephone network.
+In 2014, AT&T operated and maintained approximately one hundred 4ESS switches in the public switched telephone network.
+As of late 2025, this number has shrunk considerably to approximately four traditional 4ESS switches remaining in the network.

 Next-generation 4ESS

 The Nokia N4E-N1B (New 4ESS) is the ATCA-based next-generation toll switch for AT&T. The N4E-N1B includes the 4E APS and 4ESS software, but replaces the 1B processor and the peripheral units which run in emulated environments on an ATCA blade or commercial off-the-shelf servers.
 The N4E-N1B is based on the Alcatel-Lucent (now Nokia) gateway platform (7520 Media Gateway (MGW)), 1310 Operations and Management Console – Plus (OMC-P) and the 5400 Linux Control Platform (LCP) and includes other elements such as MRV console terminal servers.

-Starting in the late 2010s and continuing in the early 2020s, AT&T is replacing older 4ESS switches with N4E-N1B switches, and is also adding new N4E-N1B switches in places where there was no 4ESS previously.
+Starting in the late 2010s and continuing in the early 2020s, AT&T has been replacing older 4ESS switches with N4E-N1B switches, and is also adding new N4E-N1B switches in new toll switching centers.
 It is assumed that these new N4E-N1B switches are taking over Class-4 functions that were previously handled by 5ESS switches acting as "edge tandems."
+By late 2025, approximately 45 N4E tandems operate in the network.